The Lego Challenge team-building exercise: harness the power of play

 Step 9 (optional): Repeat the activity

 To tap into the experiential learning methodology, participants should be given an opportunity to repeat the task after their initial experience and structured reflection.
 This allows them to refine and develop their ideas and increases the likelihood of lasting change.

 We recommend using a different model for repeat tasks because the need for effective communication will be greatly reduced if everyone already knows what the model should look like!

 Downloads to help you run the Lego Challenge

-The below resources have been created to help you to run the marshmallow challenge as effectively as possible.
+We’ve put together detailed resources to help you to run the Lego challenge as effectively as possible.
 The presentation will help you to set the task up, the facilitation document will give you everything you need to run an effective session which leaves participants with real learning and the reflection sheets will help all participants to think critically about what they’re learning from the marshmallow challenge.